Codecademy/docs/content/php/concepts/switch/switch.md

   - 'paths/computer-science'
 ---

 A **switch case** statement in PHP executes different blocks of code based on a variable or an expression.
-It's a helpful alternative to multiple if-else statements, especially when there are many conditions to check.
-By grouping related conditions, switch case simplifies code and makes it easier to read.
+It's a helpful alternative to multiple `elseif` [conditional](https://www.codecademy.com/resources/docs/php/conditionals) statements, especially when there are many conditions to check.
+By grouping related conditions, switch case statements simplify code and make it easier to read.
 Moreover, it speeds up code execution by evaluating the expression only once.

 ### Syntax